Radfar/Radfar/README.md

 # 👋 Hi, I'm Alireza

-Automation & Electronics Engineer | PLCs • SCADA • Robotics • IIoT • IT/OT Integration
+Automation & Electronics Engineer | PLCs • SCADA • Robotics • IIoT • IT/OT

 ---

 ## 🔹 About Me
-- Experienced in **automation machinery manufacturing** and **electronics design**
+- Experienced in **Automation Machinery Manufacturing** and **Electronics Design**
-- Strong background in **PLC programming, robotics, and SCADA systems**
+- Strong background in **PLC programming, Robotics, and SCADA systems**
 - Passionate about bridging **OT and IT** with databases, OPC-UA, MQTT, and cloud tools
 - Currently based in **GTA, Canada**, exploring opportunities in smart manufacturing